jesse-ai/docs/docs/docs/utils.md

 **Risk management** and **statistic** calculations are essential for a successful algo trading career.

-Hence, Jesse offers a collection of commonly used utility functions that life easier for quants.
+Hence, Jesse offers a collection of commonly used utility functions that make life easier for quants.

 ## anchor_timeframe